-Regrettably, current government officials had deployed several tactics aiming to preclude any possibility of revealing the truth.
-They have exerted pressure on the lawyers that represented the claimants within the Ministry of Justice; they have changed their position regarding the accusation of two prior investigators of the case (Mullen and Barbaccia); they have removed several members of the Prosecutorial Unit of the AMIA Case; they have publicly supported officials of the Ministry of Justice that were involved for concealing evidence; they appointed a new prosecutor (Sebastian Basso) who is related to one of the judges that were involved in the concealment of evidence; they have altered the policies regarding file declassification; among many others.
+Regrettably, even after the recent ruling, the case has lost its traction with the broader Argentinian society.
+Now, the AMIA investigations are better known for the scandals and political manipulation that surrounded the case, and not by the memory of a tragedy.
+At this point, however, we realize that those opposed to find the truth are highly resilient and influential.
+Unfortunately, current government officials deployed several tactics aiming to preclude any possibility of revealing the truth.
+They exerted pressure on the lawyers that represented the claimants within the Ministry of Justice; they changed their position regarding the accusation of two prior investigators of the case (Mullen and Barbaccia); they removed several members of the Prosecutorial Unit of the AMIA Case; they publicly supported officials of the Ministry of Justice that were involved for concealing evidence; they appointed a new prosecutor (Sebastian Basso) who is related to one of the judges that were involved in the concealment of evidence; and they altered the policies regarding file declassification, among many others.

 At this point, the victims are forced to maintain only moderate expectations.
 In fact, even in the best of scenarios, it would be impossible that that investigation, by itself, would be able to provide an answer to the complex claims of reparatory, restorative and transformative justice.
-Whatever the judge decides would only refer to the responsibility in the concealment of evidence; the victims would still deserve much more than what the Court can deliver.
+The proceedings that would follow the recent judgment, refers only to the responsibility in the concealment of evidence; the victims still deserve much more than what a court can deliver from such a narrowly defined litigation.